wotori-studio/NFText-CosmWasm/README.md

 cw-marketplace
 ---
-The [fork](https://github.com/wotori-studio/cw-marketplace) from origina authors with updated dependencies. cw-marketplace also copied here for future updates in conjunction with other contracts.
+The [fork](https://github.com/wotori-studio/cw-marketplace) from original authors with updated dependencies. cw-marketplace also copied here for future updates in conjunction with other contracts.